azagniotov/algorithmic-puzzles/README.md

 * Check if two strings are anagrams
 * Check if two strings are isomorphic
 * Regex parser
+* Valid palindrome
+* Check if string is numeric (ambiguous problem statement)

 #### Trees
 * Create a balanced binary tree